Ecwid/ecwid-api-docs/includes/_add_to_cp.md

 `https://www.example.com/my-app-iframe-page?payload=353035362c226163636573735f746f6b656e223a22776d6&app_state=orderId%3A%2012&cache-killer=13532`

+Where the `?payload=353035362c226163636573735f746f6b656e223a22776d6&app_state=orderId%3A%2012` is the payload and app state, containing store information described above.

-We recommend using this type of authentication for complex applications that can modify parts of a store and require additional security measures.
+We recommend using this type of authentication for complex applications that can modify parts of a store and require additional security measures on server-side.

 [Continue with enhanced security authentication](https://developers.ecwid.com/api-documentation/authentication-in-native-apps#enhanced-security-user-auth)

-<aside class="note">By default, Ecwid uses <strong>Default User Authentication</strong> process so you can start working on your application's tab right away without using server side.
+<aside class="notice">By default, Ecwid uses <strong>Default User Authentication</strong> so you can start working on your application's tab right away.
 If you need your app to be switched to <strong>Enhanced Security User Authentication</strong>, please <a href='/contact'>contact us</a> and we will update your app.</aside>

 ### App authentication

-After your app authorized a user, it will need an **access token** to the Ecwid REST API to read and modify Ecwid store orders, products and other information.
+After your app authorized a merchant, it will need an **access token** for the Ecwid REST API to read and modify Ecwid store orders, products and other information.

-The process of getting the access token is different for each user authentication type.
-Both authentication processes are described below, so please check them out for more info on getting access tokens.
+The process of getting an access token is different for each user authentication type.
+Both authentication types are described below, so please check them out for more info on getting access tokens.

 ### Default User Auth